Catallactic/catallactic-site/docs/yellowpaper.md

 ### 4.5 System Stability

-The gold standard is still prone to collapse to caused by malinvestments fueled by intervention.
+The gold standard is still prone to collapse caused by malinvestments fueled by government intervention.

 #### 4.5.1 Classical Economics (1776–1870)

 Classical Economics (1776–1870) the dominant economic school was the Classical School, with strong influences from laissez-faire economics and the Banking School vs. Currency School debates in Europe.
-System Stability on Bad Investments.
+System Stability on malinvestments.
 It started on 1776 when Smith published Wealth of Nations which marked the decline of mercantilism.

 <div>
 	<table>